Floating Mosquito Repellent Candles

 Step 5:

 Last, carefully add a floating candle or two on top of the water.
-Make sure there isn’t any rosemary touching the wick, and don’t let the wick get wet.
-You’ll have trouble lighting it if you get it wet.
+Make sure no rosemary touches the wick, and don’t let the wick get wet.
+You’ll have trouble lighting it if it gets wet.

-For this step, you can either purchase natural soy insect-repelling floating candles such as these or make your own with the instructions below!
+For this step, you can either make your own using the instructions above or purchase natural soy insect-repelling floating candles.

 Related To: DIY Terracotta Candles